 There is a third term in this relationship: the “earth” itself.
 It is this term that Günderrode associates with the third and last aspect of being human described in “Story of a Brahmin”: the animal.
-While spirituality depends on relationship to the infinite “life,” “nature,” or “earth-spirit” that exists in all things, the animal aspect of being human is the human being’s “relation to (the) earth.”
+While spirituality depends on a relationship to the infinite “life,” “nature,” or “earth-spirit” that exists in all things, the animal aspect of being human is the human being’s “relation to (the) earth.”
 In “Story of a Brahmin,” the narrator states that “health, preservation, propagation are the highest for merely animal life,” indicating that the animal aspect should be understood as a straightforward orientation to natural and bodily processes.
 This kind of relationship differs from the altered orientation to these processes that is experienced in the relationship to the infinite, self-producing force that underlies and inhabits them (i.e., the “earth-spirit”).
 In other words, the animal “relation to earth” is qualitatively different to the spiritual relation to the “earth-spirit” or the “essence of the earth”—that is, the emotional and intuitive experience of connectedness to the principle of life that runs through natural phenomena.

 In some respects, this model reflects ideas current in German philosophy at the time Günderrode was writing.
 For example, Novalis calls for a change in how human beings relate to the things of the world, including natural forms, that involves perceiving the single divine spirit within them (Novalis I:79; II:454 #93, 461 #112, 594 #316).
-In Bruno, Schelling describes a similar infinitude that can only manifest itself in finite forms, which are therefore necessarily incommensurate to it, but that reflect this infinity in the unfolding of the whole in infinite time (Schelling 151).
+In Bruno, Schelling describes a similar infinitude that can only manifest itself in finite forms, which are therefore necessarily incommensurate to it but that reflect this infinity in the unfolding of the whole in infinite time (Schelling 151).
 And Fichte describes human beings as combining characteristics of plants, animals, and a specifically human trait of thought, spirituality, or consciousness (Fichte 12).